hyosung11/Launch-School/Courses/journal.md

 10:32 I don't understand how to get this problem to work.

 12:03 Okay, I synchronized my latest study guides and renamed the latest one to exam guide for the written exam.
 I think I need to go to the bathroom.
 When will Sohee return?

+13:58 Reviewed problems and proceeded through my exam guide.
+In the middle of mixins at the moment.
+Time to do some feed the cats training.